-The Snoqualmie Valley School District offers regularly scheduled, free developmental screenings for children age 3-5 years old.
-These screenings, called CHILD FIND, provide an opportunity for early childhood professionals to look at your child’s development and compare it to other children their age.
+The Snoqualmie Valley School District offers regularly scheduled, free developmental screenings for children ages 3-5 years old.
+These screenings, called Child Find, provide an opportunity for early childhood professionals to look at your child’s development and compare it to other children their age.
 We can also assist you in arranging for screening of babies and toddlers under 3 years of age.Parents should contact Child Find if they:

 - have questions whether their child has a disability

 - are concerned about their infant, toddler, or preschooler's development